danieltjw/aifutures/README.md

 ### Comparison to other proxies

 Increasing human autonomy is familiar to humans.
-Our technological progress has been driven by or desire for increasing human autonomy, although it can also be applied to reduce human autonomy.
+Our technological progress has been driven by our desire for increasing human autonomy, although it can also be applied to reduce human autonomy.

 Optimising solely for happiness can lead to addiction and less autonomy.